 Indian banks have always offered cattle and livestock insurance to protect against loss of livelihood for villagers and rural farmers.
 However, in India, pet health insurance is now increasingly finding a footing with more people making the transition from being mere pet owners to pet parents.

 A pet brings much joy, but the cost of looking after one can be expensive.
 Data from Statista estimates that dog food alone cost approximately Rs 8,000 per month in 2018.
-Even necessary routine annual checkups include obtaining vaccinations, rabies shots, tick prevention medicines, etc. which really rack up the bills.
+Even necessary routine annual checkups include obtaining vaccinations, rabies shots, flea and tick control medicines, etc. which really rack up the bills.

 Currently, pet health insurance is offered by well-established firms like Bajaj Allianz, New India Insurance, United India Insurance, and Oriental Insurance and smaller private companies like Digit Insurance and Vetina Healthcare.

 Let’s take a closer look at what pet insurance entails.

 What type of pets are included in pet insurance?

 Pet insurers lean heavily towards dogs and cats, who are the most popular pet choices.
 However, some do offer coverage for other friends from the animal kingdom, like birds and horses.

 Insurance plans depend on various factors like your pet’s age, breed, and potential health issues, among others.
 The biggest players in the pet insurance space cover a wide range of conditions.